cloudmesh-project/reu-2014/doc/source/ChefGuide.rst

     * ``knife.rb``, ``organization name-validator.pem``, and ``user.pem``
 4. Open your text editor, go to File, Open a folder, open the "chef-repo" folder
   *	Once clicking the "chef-repo" folder a sidebar menu will display itself on the side of your text editor
-      *	Under "chef" drop-down, click the "knife.rb" and a file should be displayed in your text editor. knife.rb will be used to configure your local work station *The following step will verify that knife is working correctly and that configuration is accurate*
+      *	Under "chef" drop-down, click the "knife.rb" and a file should be displayed in your text editor.

+*The following step will verify that knife is working correctly and that configuration is accurate*

 5. Type the command ``$ knife –version`` (this will show you that chef is installed and the specific version)